 We are not yet sure to what extent vests varied as to the different kinds of suits such as collar buttoning, Eton, Rugby, Norfolk, single and double-breated sack suits, ect.
-We have maby of these suits archived on HBC and will have to index them here to assess the pooularity of vests with the different suit styles.
+We have many of these suits archived on HBC and will have to index them here to assess the pooularity of vests with the different suit styles.
 We have seen vests more commonly worn with some of these suits.
-We had always assumed that boys wearing suits with jackets that did not have lapels and buttoned at the collar probably wore shirt waits and blouses.
+We had always assumed that boys wearing suits with jackets that did not have lapels and buttoned at the collar probably wore shirt waists and blouses.
 We have since noted that vests were worn with suits even when they could not be seen.
-Some portraitsd, however, are quite rare.
+Some portraits, however, are quite rare.
 We are unsure though how common this was.
-It is of course much easier to assess the suits worn with vests when you can see the vests
+It is of course much easier to assess the suits worn with vests when you can see the vests.

 Navigate the Historic Boys' Clothing Web Site:

-[Return to the Main vest suit page]
+[Return to the Main vest page]

 [Return to the Main suit page]